 Mobile Force Protection gets new “eyes” from SpotterRF:

 TAMPA, FL—SOFIC—May 14, 2013—The United States spends $1.2 million to send one soldier to serve in Afghanistan for one year*.
-To protect these warfighters, SpotterRF worked with Camp Williams, Utah in recent exercises to train operators on the use of a compact radar system that cost less than $30,000 with only a 3lb battery and ...Continue Reading → Share
+To protect these warfighters, SpotterRF worked with Camp Williams, Utah in recent exercises to train operators on the use of a compact radar system that cost less than $30,000 with only a 3lb battery ...Continue Reading → Share

 Our Utah PR firm garners awards for client companies as part of an overall brand marketing and public relations strategy.
 U.S. Synthetic, Lendio (FundingUniverse), Mozy, AdvancedMD, Humless, and SpotterRF are just a few clients benefiting from the publicity we helped them achieve.
-Awards are key “third party validation” vital to the believability of “the story” emerging ...
+Awards are key “third party validation” vital to the believability of “the story” ...

 UTC joins Popular Science, Government Security News, UVEF, and others honoring SpotterRF

 SALT LAKE CITY- Eight innovations were announced as winners in the 11th annual Utah Innovation Awards program, presented by Stoel Rives LLP and the Utah Technology Council.
-This statewide program, is designed to recognize innovations and the Utah companies that created them. ...
+This statewide program, is designed to recognize innovations and the Utah companies that ...

 This week I joined 25,000+ security fans at the International Security Conference in Las Vegas (ISC West).
 1,000 exhibitors fought for attention with amazing marketing and PR dexterity.